xapian/xapian-docsprint/concepts/introduction.rst

 Introduction to IR
 ==================

-Information retrieval system retrieves relevent documents based on information need  from a document collection.
+An information retrieval system retrieves relevant documents based on information need from a document collection.
-Generally document is a piece of text, described as collection of terms.
-Information need can often be described as collection of few terms.
-If you are searching for  "golf", Aim of an IR system would be to return all the document containing golf.
+Generally each *document* is a piece of text, described as collection of *terms*.
+The *information need* can often be described as a small collection of terms.
+If you are searching for "golf", the aim of an IR system would be to return all the documents talking about golf.

 ----------------------------